 There are several ways to get emergency notifications, and it’s best to have multiple ways to receive communications in case one method fails.
 Staying alert helps you prepare your household and your pets if the worst happens.

 - Understand the risks for where you live.
 The USDA Forest Service created a wildfire hazard potential (WHP) map of the U.S. that indicates how likely it is for a wildfire to affect you.
 Risks change depending on precipitation and other factors, but checking this map may be a good first step in preparing yourself.

-- The ASPCA mobile app can also help you prepare for a disaster, manage your pet’s health records, and provide you with resources to help you find a lost pet should you get separated.
+- The American Red Cross mobile apps can also help you prepare for a disaster, look up first aid for your pet, and provide you with resources to stay informed.

 - Have a hand crank or solar-powered radio, and set the frequency to a NOAA Weather Radio All Hazards (NWR) station.
 It will help you stay informed in the event that your phone dies or other communications go out, and these stations broadcast 24/7.